williamdemeo/MSThesis/README.md

 **Author:** William DeMeo<br/>
 **Advisor:** Jonathan Goodman<br/>
 **Institution:** Courant Institute of Mathematical Sciences, NYU<br/>
-**Description:** A thesis submitted in partial fulfillment of the requirements for the degree of Master of Science, Department of Mathematics,  New York University.
+**Description:** A dissertation submitted in partial satisfaction of the requirements for the degree of Master of Science in Mathematics in the Graduate Division of the New York University.

 Files in the repository